The start of a colorful zigzag temperature blanket.

-2) Keep Track of the Weather: Next, write down the temperature over time (or look up the weather history on a site like this one).
+Next, write down the temperature over time (or look up the weather history using the Project Planner).
 You can use the average temperature of the day, the highest or lowest temperature, or something else, like rain or snow.
 You can even use more than one weather factor for each day to make your pattern more interesting.
 It’s up to you how or what you want to track; just make sure you do it consistently.

 You can make any pattern you want.
 A typical temperature blanket has one row for each day, but you can also try zigzags, squares, diagonal designs, mix the highest and lowest temperature in the same part, and many other options.
 The sky is the limit.